Winter exhibitions at Montréal museums

 Visitors can climb the chapel’s belvedere to join the “angels of Ville-Marie” and enjoy spectacular views of the Old Port and Old Montréal, as well as visit the permanent Meet Marguerite! exhibition exploring Bourgeoys’ personal saga and legacy.

-Then from October 16 to May 14, 2025, the historic site is closed on Mondays, open from 11 am to 5 pm from Tuesday to Saturday, and open 10 am to 5 pm on Sundays.
+The historic site is closed on Mondays, open from 11 am to 5 pm from Tuesday to Saturday, and open 10 am to 5 pm on Sundays.

 Tickets can be bought online or at the door.
 Free admission to the chapel.